Archdiocese of Strasbourg: French Revolution

 On 2 November 1789, the National Assembly proclaimed that all ecclesiastical property was confiscated by the State.

 Even before it directed its attention to the Church directly, the National Constituent Assembly attacked the institution of monasticism.
 On 13 February 1790. it issued a decree which stated that the government would no longer recognize solemn religious vows taken by either men or women.
 In consequence, Orders and Congregations which lived under a Rule were suppressed in France.
 Members of either sex were free to leave their monasteries or convents if they wished, and could claim an appropriate pension by applying to the local municipal authority.

 The National Constituent Assembly ordered the replacement of political subdivisions of the ancien régime with subdivisions called "departments", to be characterized by a single administrative city in the center of a compact area.
 The decree was passed on 22 December 1789, and the boundaries fixed on 26 February 1790, with the effective date of 4 March 1790.
 A new department was created called "Bas-Rhin," and Strasbourg became the administrative city in the department.

 The National Constituent Assembly then, on 6 February 1790, instructed its ecclesiastical committee to prepare a plan for the reorganization of the clergy.
 At the end of May, its work was presented as a draft Civil Constitution of the Clergy, which, after vigorous debate, was approved on 12 July 1790.
 There was to be one diocese in each department, requiring the suppression of approximately fifty dioceses.
-The diocese of Bas-Rhin (Strasbourg) was named the diocese of the department of Bas-Rhim, and its seat fixed at Strasbourg.
+The diocese of Bas-Rhin (Strasbourg) was named the diocese of the department of Bas-Rhin, and its seat fixed at Strasbourg.
 A new metropolitanate was created, the "Métropole de l'Est," with its metropolitan seated in Besançon.
 Bas-Rhin (Strasbourg) was one of its suffragans.

 The Civil Constitution of the Clergy also abolished Chapters, canonries, prebends, and other offices both in cathedras and in collegiate churches.
 It also abolished chapters in abbeys and priories of either sex, whether regular or secular.

 The Bishop of Strasbourg, Cardinal Louis de Rohan-Guéméné, in 1791 refused to swear the oath of allegiance to the Civil Constitution of the Clergy, and the French government consequently declared his bishopric to be vacant.
 In February 1791, therefore, an electoral assembly, composed two-thirds of Protestants, met in Strasbourg and elected the former rector of the seminary, François-Antoine Brendel, as their constitutional bishop.
 Cardinal de Rohan protested its uncanonical and schismatic attempt to elect a successor, and went into exile at Ettenheim on the east side of the Rhine.